Volodymyr, Ukraine: Polish and Lithuanian period

 From 1566 to 1795 it was part of the Volhynian Voivodeship.
 It was a royal city of Poland.
 Most of the city's landmarks were built at that time, including the Baroque church of St. Joachim and St. Anne, the Jesuit church, the Dominican monastery and the chapel of St. Josaphat.
-Włodzimierz was also a garrison town, with the 6th Polish Infantry Regiment stationed there in 1790, and the 2nd Polish National Cavalry Brigade stationed there in 1794.
+In 1577 prince Konstanty Wasyl Ostrogski established a school in Volodymyr.
+During the 18th century a Basilian collegium functioned in the city.
+It also served as a garrison town, with the 6th Polish Infantry Regiment stationed there in 1790, and the 2nd Polish National Cavalry Brigade stationed there in 1794.

 On 17 July 1792, the Battle of Włodzimierz took place in the vicinity of the town: a numerically inferior Polish force led by Tadeusz Kościuszko defeated a Russian army.

 Imperial Russian period

 The city remained a part of Poland until the Third Partition of Poland of 1795 when the Russian Empire annexed it.
 That year the Russian authorities changed the name of several cities in Volhynia, including Zviahel, which became Novohrad-Volynskyi.
 Volodymyr-Volynskyi stayed within the Russian Partition until 1917.
 In the 19th century, as part of anti-Polish repressions, the Russians demolished the Dominican church and Capuchin monastery, and the former Jesuit and then Basilian church was converted into an Orthodox church.